davidban77/labby/README.md

 ![Project Detail](imgs/labby_project_detail.png)

-It is a small topology with 2 Arista `ceos` devices connected between each other, and also connected to a `cloud` and `mgmt` switch to allow them to be reachable to the outside world.
+It is a small topology with 2 Arista `ceos` devices connected between each other, and are also connected to a `cloud` and `mgmt` switch to allow them to be reachable to the outside world.

 The **Mgmt Address** shows the IP address information for their management interfaces.
-The setup and configuration of those are explained in the *Docs*.
+You can find more information in the [node configuration section](docs/NODE_CONFIGURATION.md).

-You can start the nodes of the entire project one by one, for example:
+You can start one by one the nodes of the project, for example:

 ![Start Project](imgs/labby_start_project.png)